-- 2.2.1.
-The board of directors or equivalent should have the explicit responsibility of ensuring that the margin system and stress-testing framework are designed to set and maintain on an ongoing basis the CCP's required level of financial resources, which includes (i) the required level of total prefunded financial resources to cover credit exposures and (ii) the required level of qualified liquid resources in each currency to cover liquidity exposures.
-The required level of total prefunded financial resources (for credit exposures) and the required level of qualified liquid resources (for liquidity exposures) should be consistent with the CCP's risk tolerance and subject to the minimum coverage requirements for credit and liquidity risk, respectively, as set forth in the PFMI.
-In determining the risk tolerance of the CCP, including for setting the CCP's required level of financial resources above the minimum coverage requirements, the board should consider the CCP's risk profile (eg its membership composition, the instruments it clears, and the size and volatility of the markets it supports), as well as the stability of the broader financial system and other relevant public interest considerations. - 2.2.2.
-As part of this responsibility, the board should consider and periodically review (i) how material changes to the CCP's products, services, policies or practices, and how changes to market conditions or structures, may affect its risk profile or risk tolerance, and (ii) how these changes should be incorporated into the CCP's risk management practices including, in particular, the CCP's margin system and
+2.2.3.
+The board should have the ultimate responsibility for ensuring that the margin system and stresstesting framework are designed to set and maintain on an ongoing basis the CCP's required level of financial resources, which includes (i) the required level of total prefunded financial resources to cover credit exposures, and (ii) the required level of qualifying liquid resources in each currency to cover liquidity exposures.
+These should each be consistent with the CCP's risk tolerance and subject to the minimum coverage requirements for credit and liquidity risk, respectively, as set forth in the PFMI.19 In determining the risk tolerance of the CCP, including whether, and if so by how much, to set the CCP's required level of financial resources above the minimum coverage standards specified in Principle 4, Key Consideration 4 of the PFMI, the board should take into account the CCP's risk profile (as described in paragraph 4.2.1), as well as the stability of the broader financial system and other relevant public interest considerations.20

+2.2.4.
+As part of this responsibility, the board should ensure that the CCP undertakes periodic reviews21 to assess (i) how material changes to the CCP's products, services, policies, or practices, and how changes to market conditions or structures, may affect its risk profile or risk tolerance, and (ii) how these changes should be incorporated into the CCP's risk-management practices, including, in particular, the CCP's margin system and stress-testing framework.